almostengr/almostengrwebsite/web/docs/falconpimonitor/index.md

 Log entries are duplicated after project refactoring.
 Issue #11 has been opened to track the work on this effort.

+### Issue Queue

+See the [Issues queue](https://github.com/almostengr/falconpimonitor/issues) for any other bugs that have been identified.

 ## Questions / Comments